kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

 Instead of using

-    echo $LINENO this is a simple comment with a line number
+    echo $LINENO this is a simple comment with a line number # only works with bash

 which does not work with e.g. `Busybox` or `Boot2Docker` or `Tiny Linux`, introduce a small and simple function `echo_line_no` (or whatever function name you like better) which prints the line number pretty much, but not exactly like LINENO.